BomdiZane/graphql-api-boilerplate/readme.md

-# Full-stack boilerplate API
+# GraphQL API boilerplate

-API for Full-stack boilerplate app
+API boilerplate with Express, GraphQL and MongoDB (using Mongoose ODM)

 ## Start API